Edge-Carolina/ship2/CORE_GUIDE.md

 No hand-holding.
 Hit the targets, explain trade-offs.

-**Start from the template** like Ramp, but then make your own choices about architecture, dependencies, and improvements.
-Use the scaffold as a foundation, then modify and justify your decisions.
+**Start from the template** like Ramp.
+Ship the same healthz/items endpoints and frontend experience, then decide which improvements matter most and why.

 ### Targets